 Then one day I accepted his request to walk me home from a mutual friend's house.
 It was an hour or so away so I was a little hesitant because I didn’t know whether I could pull off an hour’s conversation without awkwardness interfering.
 Instead, the walk seemed to have ended too quickly for the both of us and our conversation turned out to be effortless and enjoyable.
-Once at my doorstep when he went to kiss me goodbye, the kiss turned out to be more of a non-kiss than anything else.
+Once at my doorstep when he went to kiss me goodbye, yet the kiss turned out to be more of a non-kiss than anything else.
 Mortified I rushed inside.
 The next day with no desire to go to school but unable to pull off a feigned illness mother would buy, I had no choice but to go through the embarrassment of facing him.
 Yet, he acted as if nothing had ever happened and continued being his usual self until one day I realized I had feelings for him.
-I now looked forward to seeing him every day but still believed nothing would ever materialize because I was not your typical high school girl, I had an overprotective mother who kept me on a short tether and adding my inherent shyness and bookwormish ways into the mix, I thought I was the last person any guy would want to date.
+I now looked forward to seeing him every day but still believed nothing would ever materialize because I was not your typical high school girl.
+I had an overprotective mother who kept me on a short tether and adding my inherent shyness and bookwormish ways into the mix, I thought I was the last person any guy would want to date.
 Yet he found me interesting and fun to hang with, as I did him.

-Eventually he got the courage to ask me out and I got the courage to accept.
+Eventually he mustered the courage to ask me out and I got the courage to accept.
 We became inseparable and talked and laughed each day until the midnight hour learning much of each other, not knowing then that we were laying the groundwork for a long, loving life together.
 We explored the boroughs, went to the city several times a week to catch movies on the big screens, went on long hikes, had lunches and dinners at diners several times a week, visited museums, went to fairs, the beach, the boardwalk, and to parks to play handball against each other.
 We cocooned ourselves from others and it was just him and I and we loved it.
 Several years later - four to be exact - when we were both in college, we finally took the step to the next level.
 With the foundation of friendship, trust and love solidly in place, we were now adults wanting to feel and express adult love and so this other form of love expression felt very natural and felt very much like home.

 When my daughter drove the car around the school's perimeter that day, my eyes welled.
 The memory of a young couple besotted, of innocent love living life in these places before me, hit me with such force that I was unprepared for the maelstrom of emotions that followed.
 I saw his young face again, the ways his eyes lit whenever he saw me, the wink and smile that always followed with his "hey there beautiful" greeting, the way he'd look at me that made me feel as if he was looking right into the depths of my soul.
 I saw the lawns of our old school where we would lay at night to look up at the stars and talk of dreams, astronomy and anything that came to mind while holding hands and every so often turning towards to each other, looking into each other's eyes and not being able to withstand the feeling of not kissing and so conversations would be interrupted by long, wet kisses that sated emotions held inside.
 I saw the house where I spent my teenage years, the house where I first introduced him to my parents.
 We drove by the park with the pond where he and I would spend many of our times as well.